vasugamdha/foo-foo-fetch/README.md

 # foo-foo-fetch
-A script to extract university result of 17IT, CSPIT, CHARUSAT.
+A script to extract university results from 1st-6th semester of 17IT, CSPIT, CHARUSAT.